 Luckily for us, this is easy to fix (at least for now).
 Go to System Preferences → Displays, uncheck Default and select 2× resolution instead:

 This will make everything on the screen slightly bigger, leaving you (slightly!) less screen estate.
 This is expected.
-My opinion is, a notebook is a constrained environment by definition.
+My opinion is, a laptop is a constrained environment by definition.
 Extra 15% won’t magically turn it into a huge comfortable desktop.
 But at least you can enjoy that gorgeous screen and pixel-crisp fonts.
 Otherwise, why would you buy a retina screen at all?